leventefrks/now-playing-spotify/README.md

-# Now Playing on Spotify
+# Now Playing on Spotify🎶

 What am I currently listening to?
 Come and check it out!
 I saw this feature on a couple of portfolio sites and I also wanted to recreate it.